apache/nuttx/configs/sam3u-ek/README.txt

   8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly builtNXFLAT binaries.

+AtmelStudio6.1
+^^^^^^^^^^^^^^

+  You can use AtmelStudio6.1 to load and debug code.

+  - To load code:

+    Tools -> Device Programming

+    Configure the debugger and chip and you are in business.

+  - To Debug Code:

+    File -> Open -> Open Object File for Debugging

+    Select the project name, the full path to the NuttX object (called just nuttx with no extension), and chip.
+Take the time to resolve all of the source file linkages or else you will not have source level debug!

 LEDs
 ^^^^

   The SAM3U-EK board has four LEDs labeled LD1, LD2, LD3 and LD4 on the
   the board.
 Usage of these LEDs is defined in include/board.h and src/up_leds.c.
   They are encoded as follows:

     SYMBOL              Meaning                 LED0*   LED1    LED2
     ------------------- ----------------------- ------- ------- -------